-It is worth noting that this lens is significantly more expensive than some of the other lenses on this list, simply because the lens is designed with more professional photographers in mind.
+It is worth noting that this wide-angle lens is significantly more expensive than some of the other lenses on this list, simply because the lens is designed with more professional photographers in mind.
 For the extra price, you do get some incredible quality.

 This lens would be a pretty good complementary lens to the standard 18-55mm lens we discussed above.